The workbench is being reinvented, and it’s not “one-size-fits-all.” Understanding worker needs is key to creating the right bench solution.

-Their work is systemic, multi-discipline ancollaboration support, power and data ports, cable management, ample space for work tools, storage, comfort, privacy as needed, configurability, sustainability, and visual appeal.
+Their work is systemic, multi-discipline ancollaboration support, power and data ports, desk cable management, ample space for work tools, storage, comfort, privacy as needed, configurability, sustainability, and visual appeal.
 In short, these are benches that can help make today’s workers — collaborative, team-oriented, mobile, multitaskers, and tech savvy — feel good about coming to work.

 What makes today’s bench a bench?

 A bench product is essentially rows of worksurfaces that are parallel to each other around a central technology infrastructure that conveniently provides access to power and data and also holds individual lighting and work tools.
 Users sit face-to-face or side-by-side.
 The worksurface can be a single long expanse or individual surfaces ganged together, fixed height or adjustable.

 Because benching products have minimal visual barriers, they lend an open and transparent quality to the workplace that encourages interaction and collaboration.
 Co-workers have easy access to work together — and socialize together, an essential ingredient in building trust and teamwork.
 Benches can help build a strong sense of belonging and being part of a culture and work community.

 Flexibility is another important asset that distinguishes today’s bench.
 With a simple combination of structural parts, benching products are easy to assemble and rearrange to accommodate mobility and workforce changes.

 From a design standpoint, bench planning is easing spine-based and 90-degree planning to the sidelines because it offers inarguable business advantages, including 22-26% real-estate savings and 10-15% initial cost savings per workstation — great persuasion points for any client.
 This gives designers opportunity to reallocate a portion of the savings to provide shared spaces ranging from meeting rooms to cafés.